Visit majormaps.vcu.edu for the online version with links.

 • Enhance your business, software, technology, and creative skills using LinkedIn Learning.

-• Complete INFO 350, INFO 364, and INFO 370 to meet degree prerequisites and to make sure you graduate on time.
+• Complete INFO 350, INFO 364, and INFO 370 to meet degree prerequisites for INFO 465 to ensure you stay on track with your graduation plans.

 • Talk to your advisor about your eligibility for INFO 493 Internship in Information Systems, which requires 12+ credit hours in upper-level information systems classes.